Cranberry Bread Recipe

 • Bake for 50-55 minutes or until a toothpick inserted in the center comes out clean or with just a few crumbs (not raw batter) attached.

-• Let it cool for 10 minutes in the pan before removing it from the pan and placing it on a wire rack to cool completely.
+• Allow it to cool in the pan for 10 minutes before transferring it to a wire rack to cool completely.

 • Slice and serve.